BrowserBoost/Extension/privacy-policy.md

 Our Extension is designed with your privacy in mind, and although it collects no data, we are committed to ensuring the security of our Extension.

-## 5. Changes to Our Privacy Policy

-We may update this policy and recommend users to review it periodically.
-Changes take effect immediately upon posting.

 ## 6. Contact Us

 For questions regarding this Privacy Policy, contact us at contact@browserboost.org.